barryclark/jekyll-now/_posts/2019-09-16-My-First-Post.md

 layout: post
 title: My First Post
 ---
-# simple blog post created while I learned how to set this all up
+## A simple blog post created while I learned how to set this all up

 * This
 * is